nolash/erc20-demurrage-token/README.md

   - Check if user has participated in `period`. (_active_ user heartbeat)
   - Each _active_ user balance in the `period` is increased by `(total supply at end of period * demurrageModifier ) / number_of_active_participants` via minting
   - Participation field is zeroed out for that user.
-* Fractions must be rounded down (TODO)
+* Fractions must be rounded down
-  - Remainder is "dust" and should be sent to a dedicated "sink" token address (TODO)
+  - Remainder is "dust" and should be sent to a dedicated Sink Token Address.
-  - If no one is _active_ all taxes go to the same sink address
+  - If no one is _active_ all taxes go to the Sink Token Address.

 ## Data structures

-* One word per account:
+* One word per `account`:
-  - bits 000-159: value
+  - bits 000-071: value
-  - bits 160-255: period
+  - bits 072-103: period
-  - (we have more room here in case we want to cram something else in)
+  - bits 104-255: (Unused)
-* One word per redistribution period:
+* One word per `redistributions` period:
-  - bits 000-055: period
+  - bits 000-031: period
-  - bits 056-215: supply
+  - bits 032-103: supply
-  - bits 216-253: participant count
+  - bits 104-139: participant count
+  - bits 140-159: demurrage modifier
+  - bits 160-254: (Unused)
-  - bits     254: Set if individual redistribution amounts are fractions (TODO)
+  - bits     255: Set if individual redistribution amounts are fractions
-  - bits     255: Set if "dust" has been transferred to sink (TODO)
+* One word for the `demurrageModifier` (should be replaced with 2 x uint128 instead):
+  - bits 000-127: Accumulated demurrage modifier from last calculation
+  - bits 128-255: Period of last calculated demurrage modifier

+### Notes

+Accumulated demurrage modifier in `demurrageModifier` is 128 bit, but will be _truncated_ do 20 bits in `redistributions`.
+The 128 bit resolution is to used to reduce the impact of fractional drift of the long-term accumulation of the demurrage modifier.
+However, the demurrage snapshot values used in `redistributions` are parts-per-million and can be fully contained within a 20-bit value.

 ## QA

 * Basic python tests in place
-* How to determine and generate test vectors, and how to adapt them to scripts.
+* How to determine and generate sufficient test vectors, and how to adapt them to scripts.
 * Audit sources?

+## Known issues

+* A `transferFrom` following an `approve` call, when called across period thresholds, may fail if margin to demurraged amount is insufficient.